BINGO PINBALLS

 slip ring assembly

 Here is how the slip rings work.
-I removed one of the bakelite seperator rings.
+I removed one of the bakelite separator rings.
 The wiper rides along the edge of this copper disk.
 The disk can wear down until it reaches a hole, at which point you are in trouble.
 Notice the plugged hole - this is where a pin extends through the center hub.
 At the bottom of the hub, all the pins are connected to wiper fingers on the arms by wires.
 You can see the yellow, white, and red wires in the top picture.

-The wipers themselves can wear.
+The slip ring wipers can wear.
 The cup-shape on the end can wear down and snap off, and you wind up with a sharp wiper wire gouging the slip ring.
 I don't know how available new wipers are.
 I've only seen one game with wiper wear bad enough to need replacement, and I stole the wipers off a parts machine.

-The wear occurs mostly on the search disk unit on early games without an R-Button.
+Slip ring wear occurs mostly on the search disk unit on early games without an R-Button.

 1. Motors